sockeqwe/website-old/_posts/2018-05-05-coordinators-android.md

 On Android the operating system instantiates Activities, we have Dagger for dependency injection and we can use Activity or Fragment back stack.
 Therefore, I would like to go back to the roots of a Coordinator: A Coordinator just knows where to go next.

-## Case Study: A newspaper app using the Coordinator Pattern
+## Case Study: A newspaper app using the Coordinator pattern
 Finally: let's talk about concrete Coordinators.
 Let's say we have to build a small application for a newspaper with a simple in-app navigation flow:
 As a user you see a list of news articles.